Sebane1/FFXIVLooseTextureCompiler/README.md

 Requires Penumbra to use.

 Core features:
+- Near instant visual feedback thanks to using penumbra
 - Drag and drop texture assignment
 - Automatic path generation
 - Automatic penumbra options, and ability to customize groups for exports to penumbra